 - Include high fibre foods.
 Soluble fibre, found in legumes, oats, fruitand vegetables is most helpful. a fibre supplement such as benefibre/Metamucil, will also help.
 Begin with adding 1 teaspoon in a food/drink at breakfast, lunch and dinner, increasing to 2-3 teaspoons three times daily.
 Always ensure adequate fluid intake ( at least 1.5L per day).

 - Avoid foods which you know cause symptoms for you.
 Some people find certain foods, for example milk products or caffeine trigger symptoms.

 Understanding Your Score

 A total score >7 is suggestive of dumping syndrome, whereas a score <4 suggests other diagnoses.

 This test is an indicator and you should consult your bariatric surgeon for clarification and advice.

 Mercy Bariatrics Perth

 Need help?
-Call us on 9272 0420 and arrange a time to talk to a doctor or one of our dietitians.
+Contact us and arrange a time to talk to a doctor or one of our dietitians.
 Meet our team.